MasterAir/Corndel-DE-workshop-01-Learner/README.md

 | ![python](/images/python.png) |
 |:--:|

 6. In later workshops, we will install Python packages directly into this Python environment and into something called virtual Python environments.
 In order to be able to install new Python packages, we need to edit a Windows environment variable called Path that will tell the operating system where to find the Python executable and associated scripts so that Python commands and packages can be executed without specifying the full path.
-In the Search box in the Windows task bar search for environment and select `Edit the system environment variables` then: <br>
+In the Search box in the Windows taskbar search for environment and select `Edit the system environment variables` then: <br>
-    1️⃣ As shown below click on the `Environment Variables` button to open the next dialog. <br>
+    1️⃣ As shown below, click on the `Environment Variables` button to open the next dialog. <br>
     2️⃣ Select the `Path` environment variable. <br>
     3️⃣ Click the `Edit` button to open the next dialog. <br>
     4️⃣ Click the `New` button and add the following paths.
-Before you add them, check that exact folder exists using Windows Explorer, the last folder name will be different with different versions of python:<br>`C:\Users\cloud_user\AppData\Local\Programs\Python\Python312` <br>
+Before you add them, check that exact folder exists using Windows Explorer; the last folder name will be different with different versions of Python:<br>`C:\Users\cloud_user\AppData\Local\Programs\Python\Python312` <br>
-    Click the `New` button again add the following path as well: <br>`C:\Users\cloud_user\AppData\Local\Programs\Python\Python312\Scripts` <br>
+    Click the `New` button again and add the following path as well: <br>`C:\Users\cloud_user\AppData\Local\Programs\Python\Python312\Scripts` <br>

 | ![Clone](/images/path.png) |
 |:--:|